j-easy/easy-batch/easy-batch-tutorials/src/main/java/org/jeasy/batch/tutorials/intermediate/elasticsearch/README.md

 ### From the command line

-Open a terminal an run the following command:
+Open a terminal and run the following command:

 ```
 $>mvn exec:java -PrunElasticSearchTutorial